Queen Anne's County, Maryland: Politics and government

 Queen Anne's County was granted home rule in 1990 under a state code.

 The county has a commission form of government.
 The commission consists of five commissioners: one at-large and four of whom must reside in the district they represent.
 All of the commissioners are elected by the general population.
 The at-large commissioner serves as president the first year following election.
 County code allows for rotation of the president position thereafter.

-The current Board of Commissioners was elected in the 2018 election, and serves a four-year term.
-The current County Commissioners are Stephen Wilson (District 2), Christopher M. Corchiarino (District 4), Philip L. Dumenil (District 3), James J. Moran (At-Large), and Jack N. Wilson, Jr. (District 1).
+The current Board of Commissioners was elected in the 2022 election, and serves a four-year term.
+The current County Commissioners are J. Patrick McLaughlin (District 2), Christopher M. Corchiarino (District 4), Philip L. Dumenil (District 3), James J. Moran (at-large), and Jack N. Wilson, Jr. (District 1).
 The current form of five commissioners elected at large started in 2002.
 Prior to the 2002 election, Queen Anne's County was run by three commissioners.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 511 sqmi, of which 372 sqmi is land and 139 sqmi (27%) is water.